 My approach is being updated to use a composite of technical, economic and fundamental indicators.

-From these signals, a composite score is created to determine market climate.
+From these signals, a composite score is created to determine current long term investing climate of the stock market.

 Preliminary testing suggests that adverse conditions are detected at about the same time but whipsaws (false signals) are reduced.
 Re-entry to the market is improved.